Dak Prescott contract updates: Will Cowboys beat deadline, sign QB to long-term deal in 2020? - Up News Info

 Another factor that favors the completion of a long-term contract for Prescott and the Cowboys is the idea that deadlines spur action.

-However, recent reports indicate Prescott signed the franchise tender last month because he had assumed no deal would be made by the July 15 deadline.
+However, recent reports indicate Prescott signed the franchise tender last month because he had assumed no deal would be made, and that there have been little-to-no discussions in the days leading up to the deadline.

 Regardless, both sides are well aware that the lack of an agreement by Wednesday afternoon will favor Prescott.